- Cancellation and Refund Policy

 - verify your identity

-- provide the services you require through a variety of media
+- provide the information, products, services or marketing you require through a variety of media

 - administer and manage those services